realmohsin/notes/git/git.md

 To track files, to stage files, to mark merge-conflicted files as resolved:
 - git add <filename-or-directory>

-To compare unstaged files against last commit (untracked files do not show up)
+To compare unstaged files against last commit + staged changes (untracked files do not show up)
 - git diff
+- git diff <filename>

 To compare staged changes against last commit:
 - git diff --staged

+To compare file(s) in working directory (except untracked files) against what it looked like at certain commit -
+- git diff <commit>
+- git diff <commit> <filename>

+To compare files betwen two commits -
+- git diff <earlier-commit> <later-commit>
+- git diff <earlier-commit> <later-commit> <filename>

+NOTE: The above nuances of git diff make it hard to use.
+PERSONAL STRATEGY - If you want to compare working directory changes to last commit, stage everything with `git add .` then use `git diff HEAD`.
+Use `git diff HEAD <filename>` for single file (after staging).
+If you want to compare last commit to previous commit use `git diff HEAD~1 HEAD <filename>`.

 To commit with editor opened for receiving commit message:
 - git commit